jurek-zsl/img2stick/README.md

 # Simple image size convert to match the M5StickC Plus2 screen size
-Made on Nuxt.JS, maybe be some bugs.
+Made on Nuxt.JS, can have some bugs.